Certificate in Advanced Planning and Evaluation for Health Promotion Programs

 PHD 1122LHealth Promotion Theories for Individuals and Groups: Part I3

-PHD 1420LQuantitative Research Design for Behavioral Sciences3
+PHD 1420LResearch Design for Behavioral Sciences3

 PHD 1421LQuantitative Analysis for Behavioral Sciences3